Skip to main content

 Initiative Details

-As a National Association, CASC can serve as a backbone support and facilitator.
-Central to this work is a shift away from a scarcity mindset, which often focuses on competing for limited resources, towards an abundance mindset that emphasizes shared access, stability, and network strength.
+As a National Association, CASC can serve as that backbone support and facilitator.
+Central to this work is a shift away from a scarcity mindset, towards an abundance mindset that emphasizes access to shared knowledge, stability, and network strength.
 Through sector-wide participation and knowledge sharing, this collaboration aims to shape the future of the ISL sector in Canada and reinforce its value in Canadian society.

-Not all methods are created equal, and not all are feasible at the organizational scale of most Canadian science centres.
-By creating a practical guide of effective, evidence-based and empirically informed evaluation and research for all CASC members, it would be a valuable contribution to the association’s goal of assessing our collective impact.
+Given the smaller size of most Canadian ISL organizations, many forms of impact measurement are not feasible.
+By creating a practical approaches to effective, evidence-based and empirically informed evaluation and research for all CASC members, the Exchange can be a valuable contribution to the association’s goal of assessing our collective impact.

-The taskforce is focused on identifying evaluation metrics that capture the learning and science identity impact of science centres through a literature review, and building on the initial report by engaging CASC members in discussions regarding data verification and insights into the reasons some organizations didn’t publicly report their KPIs as well as the rationale for KPIs chosen.
-These steps aim to position the sector for greater impact and sustainability.
+The Task Force is focused on identifying evaluation metrics that capture the social and economic contributions of ISL organizations.
+Building on the initial report and a literature review, the task force will engage CASC members in discussions around data verification, selections of indicators, and barriers to indicator measurement.
+These steps aim to position the sector for greater benchmarking, impact and sustainability.

 The Schedule